Navigating Pregnancy Food Safety: Your Essential Guide

 If you don't consume fish, you're likely to be missing out on important nutrients.
 Consider:

 Plant-based sources: Walnuts, chia seeds, and flaxseeds provide ALA omega-3s.
-However ALA is poorly converted onto DHA
+However, ALA is poorly converted into DHA.

 Always consult with your healthcare provider before starting any supplements.